x444556/SecMail/README.md

 The size of attachments is limited to 32 mib.

 If you have any questions or problems, open an issue on Github or write a message to ":Support".

+To save your contacts, you have to create a text file with the name "contacts.txt" (or only "contacts" if the file extensions are hidden) and enter one contact per line.